 4. Vista’s multilanguage support is incoherently bad.

-5. On my wife’s laptop, which came with Vista pre-installed, loading Control Panel is a task so processor intensive that it crashes before it renders.
+5. On a laptop, which came with Vista pre-installed, loading Control Panel is a task so processor intensive that it crashes before it renders.

 It’s too clever by half to say that people dislike Vista because they dislike Microsoft.
 People dislike Vista because Vista is awful.

 Further, I’ve been impressed after a watching a friend effortlessly install Windows 7 on a netbook, and the general excitement around Windows 7 shows a desire for a new, modern, and functional Operating System from Microsoft.
 Indeed, Windows XP and Windows 95 were welcomed by the community for just this reason.

 But the ability to maek a good operating system (95, XP, etc) does not predict Microsoft from occasionally making clunkers (Me, Vista, etc.) Defending Vista shows not just an ignorance of operating system and user experience fundementals: it tricks both fellow users and even Microsoft employees into spending time and resources in wasteful and potentionally harmful ways, intsead of concentrating on how to use and build the Windows features that we all need.

 I found this while trying to run mesh on Ladyof tdaxp’s laptop..
 The service is unusable.